-Summer heat and humidity through July and August causes many people to wonder why even to try to maintain cool-season grasses such as Kentucky bluegrass and turf-type tall fescue in home lawns.
-Yet even in a difficult year, the aesthetics of cool-season grasses can inspire the annual rituals of renovation and over-seeding.
-Turfgrass brings beauty and value to any landscape and the success of a beautiful turf depends on many factors.
+Summer heat and humidity through July and August causes many people to wonder why to even try to maintain cool-season grasses, such as Kentucky bluegrass and turf-type tall fescue, in home lawns.
+Yet even in a difficult year, the beauty of cool-season grasses can inspire the annual rituals of renovation and overseeding.
+Turfgrass brings beauty and value to any landscape, and the success of a beautiful turf depends on many factors.

-Late summer or early fall is the optimum time of the year to establish cool-season turfgrasses.
+Late summer or early fall is the optimal time to establish cool-season turfgrasses.
 Labor Day weekend is usually an excellent time to start seeding preparations.
-Successful turfgrass establishment include several steps.
+Successful turfgrass establishment takes several steps.

-First, perform a soil fertility test to obtain fertilizer recommendations.
-Knowing which nutrients are sufficient and which ones are needed will determine optimum fertilizer needs.
-The pH of the soil is also important to know and a pH range of 6.5 to 6.8 is excellent for turf establishment.
+First, perform a soil fertility test to get fertilizer recommendations.
+Knowing which nutrients are sufficient in the soil and which ones are needed will determine optimal fertilizer needs.
+The pH of the soil is also important to know.
+A pH range of 6.5 to 6.8 is excellent for turf establishment.
 A pH range of 6 to 7 is acceptable.
 Any lime requirements to raise pH will be specified on the soil test results.
 Having this information before seeding can save you time and money when trying to establish turfgrasses.
-Starter fertilizers (e.g., 10-24-18, 6-24-24, 13-13-13) are usually recommended at a rate of 1 pound of nitrogen per 1,000 square feet at time of seeding, but again this depends on soil test results.
+Starter fertilizers (for example, 10-24-18, 6-24-24, 13-13-13) are usually recommended at a rate of 0.5 pound of nitrogen per 1,000 square feet at time of seeding, but again this depends on soil test results.

-Preparation of the site includes the removal of any debris such as rocks and a visual inspection to make sure the grade or slope of your landscape will provide adequate surface drainage.
-Holes from rock removal or low water holding pockets need to be filled in to ensure proper drainage.
+Preparation of the site includes the removal of any debris, such as rocks, and a visual inspection to make sure the grade or slope of the landscape will provide adequate surface drainage.
+Holes from rock removal and low water-holding pockets need to be filled in to ensure proper drainage.
 Poorly drained areas are detrimental to maintaining healthy turf.
 Site preparation should also include broadleaf weed control if infestations are high.
-Perennial broadleaf weeds such as dandelion and plantain should be controlled at this time of the year.
+Perennial broadleaf weeds, such as dandelion and plantain, should be controlled at this time of year.
 Trimec, Weed-B-Gon or Weed-B-Gone MAX are excellent over-the-counter products available to homeowners.
-Labels for these products usually recommend a three-week interval between spraying and seeding, therefore start early if you first need to control broadleaf weeds.
+Labels for these products usually recommend a three-week interval between spraying and seeding; therefore, start early if you first need to control broadleaf weeds.

-If you choose to renovate your lawn to a different turf species (bluegrass to fescue or vice versa) or you just wish to start over, an application of a nonselective herbicide (Roundup, Finale or an equivalent product) is needed to kill the old turf and any weeds.
+If you choose to renovate your lawn to a different turf species (such as bluegrass to fescue, or vice versa) or you just wish to start over, an application of a nonselective herbicide (Roundup, Finale or an equivalent product) is needed to kill the old turf and any weeds.
 Start earlier in August when taking out an old lawn to give more time for the products to work.
 Always try to time your actual seeding for Labor Day weekend or the first week of September.
-Nonselective herbicides can be purchased at any home and garden center; be sure to follow the label for application instructions.
-In seven to 10 days a second application may be necessary to control any areas missed in the initial application.
+Nonselective herbicides can be bought at any home-and-garden center; be sure to follow the application instructions on the label.
+In seven to 10 days, a second application may be necessary to control any areas missed in the first application.
 If your old lawn is totally brown, then soil preparation and reseeding can take place seven days after the final herbicide application.

-When seeding, it is important to have good seed to soil contact to improve germination.
+When seeding, good seed-to-soil contact improves germination.
 If you choose to renovate with a nonselective herbicide, you have the option to till the soil and create a fine seedbed.
-To prevent erosion, cover the tilled soil with straw at a rate of one bale per 1,000 square feet.
-The best method of planting seed is with a slit-seeder, a piece of equipment that plants the seed about one-fourth inch deep.
-This gives better seed germination and reduces the chance that seed will wash away in a heavy rain.
-Other methods to ensure good seed/soil contact include using a power rake or vertical slicer.
-Either of these work up the top half-inch of soil and can be used for complete or partial renovations.
-Such equipment can usually be rented at a local rental or hardware store for a nominal fee.
+After seeding, cover the tilled soil with straw at a rate of one bale per 1,000 square feet to prevent erosion.
+The best method of planting seed is with a slit-seeder, a piece of equipment that plants the seed about 1/4 inch deep.
+This method allows for better seed germination and reduces the chance that seed will wash away in a heavy rain.
+Other methods to ensure good seed-soil contact include using a power rake or vertical slicer.
+Either of these will work up the top half-inch of soil and can be used for complete or partial renovations.
+Such equipment can usually be rented at a local rental or hardware store for a small fee.

 Seeding rates for Kentucky bluegrass should be about 2 to 3 pounds per 1,000 square feet.
-Turf-type tall fescues can be seeded around 7 to 9 pounds per 1,000 square feet.
-Seed applications following tillage, power raking or vertical slicing should be raked in lightly to help cover the seed with soil at a shallow depth (about one-fourth inch).
-It is always best to seed half rates of seed in two directions to improve stand density.
+Turf-type tall fescues can be seeded at about 7 to 9 pounds per 1,000 square feet.
+Seed applications following tillage, power raking or vertical slicing should be raked in lightly to help cover the seed with soil at a shallow depth (about 1/4 inch).
+To improve seed distribution and stand density, seed half rates of seed in two directions.

 The final step to a successful lawn renovation is proper watering.
-The first two weeks following seeding is the most critical.
+The first two weeks following seeding are the most crucial.
 Until seeds germinate and start to put down roots, they can easily wash away.
 You should keep the soil surface moist, not wet.
 Do not let the seed dry out once it starts to germinate.
-On warm, windy days with lower humidity, it may require several light waterings a day to keep the surface moist.
+On warm, windy days with lower humidity, keeping the surface moist may require several light waterings a day.
 Always avoid puddles and runoff.

 In a successful renovation, seedling turfgrass should be up and growing in 10 to 14 days.
-If your renovation takes place in the first half of September, you will be mowing your new lawn once or twice in late fall.
-One month after you notice new seedlings, apply additional fertilizer (use a good, complete fertilizer, such as 24-4-12 at a rate of 1 pound of nitrogen per 1,000 square feet).
-Recommended fall seeding programs for cool-season grasses can start Labor Day weekend with seeding still possible until Oct.
+If you renovate in the first half of September, you will be mowing your new lawn once or twice in late fall.
+One month after you notice new seedlings, apply additional fertilizer; use a good complete fertilizer, such as 24-4-12, at a rate of 1 pound of nitrogen per 1,000 square feet.
+Recommended fall seeding programs for cool-season grasses can start Labor Day weekend, with seeding still possible until Oct.
 15.